 My workflow to process images is pretty much standard – Import, Cull, Select, Edit, Export.
 I set up dedicated tool-tabs in Capture One, with the right tools to help me run through this workflow as quickly and efficiently as possible.
 That Capture One allows the same tool to be put into multiple tool-tabs is a feature I leverage.

-- Capture One’s exporting options are more powerful than Lightroom’s – I can kick-off multiple export batches for a set of photographs, each with it’s own group of settings, at the same time.
-This comes in very handy when I’m exporting an album for backing up (full resolution, highest quality), for web-uploads (smaller file-size, with watermark).
+- Capture One’s exporting options are more powerful than Lightroom’s – I can kick off multiple export batches for a set of photographs, each with it’s own group of settings, at the same time.
+This comes in very handy when I’m exporting an album for backing up (full resolution, highest quality), and for web uploads (smaller file size, with watermark).
 I use the default Output tool-tab for this.